 In consideration of the nature of the products sold by the Company, no investment risk is taken by the Company on behalf of policyholders.
 The policyholders bear the investment risk in relation to linked assets and the Company's role is to manage policyholders assets in accordance with the investment policies established for each internal fund.
 Shareholders' own funds assets are invested in cash, Government Bonds and monetary mutual funds with an aim to have high liquidity and to preserve the capital position of the Company.
 The returns from such assets are reported as Investment Income within the Statement of Comprehensive Income while the effect deriving from the fair value evaluation at each year end is reported as Other Comprehensive Income and recognised in equity.
-In 2019 the overall investment income of the Company is not material, being equal to about $\in 26$ k ($\in 23$ k in 2018).
+In 2020 the overall investment income of the Company is not material and turns negative, being equal to about -€5 k (€26 k in 2019).

-AZ Life does not hold any investments in securitisations.
+Azimut Life does not hold any investments in securitisations.